grandadmiral-thrawn/ptree/index.rst

 Stands:
 -------
-``tps_Stand.py`` contains classes and functions for computing the attributes on the stand scale.
+``tps_Stand.py`` contains classes and functions for computing the static attributes on the stand and plot scale.
 Each stand is defined as all the plots during a given re-measurement year.
-Stand attributes are computed on a per-hectare basis.
+Both plot and stand attributes are computed on a per-hectare basis.
 Some stands contain ``detail plots`` with small trees representative of the stand as a whole.
 Plots sometimes have additional ``meaning`` we want to know beyond that of the stand.
 In all cases, we compute plot ``on the way`` to getting stand, so it's easy for us to include it in the output as well.
+Stands can also be used for computing the individual trees they contain.

 .. automodule:: tps_Stand
    :members: